 (c) at least one (but not more than four (4)) telephone numbers for each emergency contact by means of which the Transporter may contact, 24 hours a day, at least one (1) emergency contact; and

-(d) one facsimile number, for the purposes of receiving communications pursuant to Section G and Section Q, which is able to receive transmissions 24 hours a day
+(d) one facsimile number, for the purposes of receiving communications pursuant to Sections B8, G and Q, which is able to receive transmissions 24 hours a day

-and for the avoidance of doubt, the emergency contacts provided for under this paragraph may be the same contacts as those referred to in Section G 6.6.2 as 'interruption contacts'.
-The total number of emergency contacts provided for under this paragraph (and interruption contacts provided for under Section G 6.6.2) shall not exceed five (5) in relation to any Interruptible Supply Point.
+and for the avoidance of doubt, the emergency contacts provided for under this paragraph may be the same contacts as those referred to in Section G8.6.2 as 'interruption contacts'.
+The total number of emergency contacts provided for under this paragraph (and interruption contacts provided for under Section G8.6.2) shall not exceed five (5) in relation to any Interruptible Supply Point.

-2.4.5 In paragraph 2.4, references to Interruptible Supply Points include CSEP Supply Points which are Interruptible pursuant to the provisions of TPD Section G6.
+2.4.5 In paragraph 2.4, references to Interruptible Supply Points include CSEP Supply Points which are Interruptible pursuant to the provisions of TPD Section B8.